simplovation/WebMapsVE/README.md

 Here's a list of some of the changes coming to the next version of Web.Maps.VE:

 - Support for Bing Maps v8 JavaScript control
-- Upgrading to support ASP.NET 4.5.2
+- Upgrading to support ASP.NET 4.5 and newer

 There will be some breaking changes in the future release of Web.Maps.VE.
 All breaking changes will be noted in the release notes.